terra-money/docs/docs/develop/dapp/smart-contracts/set-up-local-environment.md

 ## Install Rust

-While WASM smart contracts can theoretically be written in any programming language, we currently only recommend using Rust as it is the only language for which mature libraries and tooling exist for CosmWasm.
+While WASM smart contracts can theoretically be written in any programming language, it is currently only recommended to use Rust as it is the only language for which mature libraries and tooling exist for CosmWasm.
 For this tutorial, you'll need to also install the latest version of Rust by following the instructions [here](https://www.rust-lang.org/tools/install).

 Once you'll installed Rust and its toolchain (cargo et al.), you'll need to add the `wasm32-unknown-unknown` compilation target.